 You don’t need to fork out a hefty sum of money to get a decent whey protein isolate powder.
-Here’s a quick review of six affordable and quality products.
+Here’s a quick review of seven affordable and quality products.

 Cheap and quality may seem like the opposite of each other, but in the case of whey protein, there is usually nothing special about pricier brands as opposed to cheaper ones, except maybe for some fancy packaging and a premium name!